 Earning the CPLTA designation is truly a career milestone.
 It is confirmation you have achieved a high level of knowledge and expertise.
 It conveys to your peers you are a professional; but most importantly, it conveys to your employer you take your career seriously, you have a high level of lease and title knowledge, and you intend to continue to keep your knowledge up to date.

 Ours may be a small, close-knit industry, but you cannot know everyone in other companies or in other areas of the country.
-As a former manager, the CPLTA designation gave me confidence in a candidate’s abilities and achievements.
+The CPLTA designation gave me confidence in a candidate’s abilities and achievements.
 My personal CPTLA standing has always been a source of personal pride, and it continues to be one.

 Out of a membership of over 220 people, TALTA has only 27 active CPLTAs.
 It is a small group; a truly high skilled elite.
 TALTA has many members who qualify to sit for the exam, and I strongly urge you to sign up, start a study group, and pass the exam.
 You will find, as some of us have, the effort is paid back many-fold by your having the designation Certified Professional Lease and Title Analyst.
 It is a great goal to have, and better still when you achieve it.

 If you are interested in becoming a CPLTA, please click on the link below.https://nalta.org/certification/

 If you think you might be interested, ask a CPLTA about it at our next meeting… or call or email me for more information.
 See the list below for all of the CPLTA's currently in TALTA.